kidagine/Darklings-FightingGame/README.md

 Optional: use Clumsy (https://github.com/jagt/clumsy) to simulate lag.

 ## Sub Repositories
-These are the sub-repositories that help in one way or another to make Darklings.
+These are the sub-repositories that help make Darklings in one way or another.

  * [Website repository](https://github.com/kidagine/Darklings-Website) <br>
  * [Launcher repository](https://github.com/kidagine/Darklings-FightingGame-Launcher) <br>